garyrussell/spring-integration-kafka/README.md

 Message Driven Channel Adapter:
 --------------------------------------------

-The `KafkaMessageDrivenChannelAdapter` (`<int-kafka:message-driven-channel-adapter>`) is based on the Kafka `SimpleConsumer`(https://cwiki.apache.org/confluence/display/KAFKA/0.8.0+SimpleConsumer+Example).
-Although it is called 'simple', the API and usage isn't so simple.
-To simplify the configuration and provide the high-level API based on the Spring Integration concepts, the `KafkaMessageListenerContainer` has been introduced.
+The `KafkaMessageDrivenChannelAdapter` (`<int-kafka:message-driven-channel-adapter>`) uses the Kafka `SimpleConsumer`(https://cwiki.apache.org/confluence/display/KAFKA/0.8.0+SimpleConsumer+Example) internally.
+Although it is called
+'simple', the API and usage is not so simple.
+To simplify the configuration and provide a higher-level API based on Spring Integration concepts, the `KafkaMessageListenerContainer` has been introduced.
 It supports 'leader election' with `org.springframework.integration.kafka.core.ConnectionFactory` and 'offset management' with `org.springframework.integration.kafka.listener.OffsetManager` abstractions.
-The `DefaultConnectionFactory` requires `org.springframework.integration.kafka.core.Configuration` for the Kafka. `ZookeeperConfiguration` and `BrokerAddressListConfiguration` are presented as options for the configuration.
+The `DefaultConnectionFactory` requires `org.springframework.integration.kafka.core.Configuration` for Kafka. `ZookeeperConfiguration` and `BrokerAddressListConfiguration` are presented as configuration options.

-The `KafkaMessageDrivenChannelAdapter` implements `MessageProducer` and based on the 'listening' logic to read the `KafkaMessage` with its `Metadata` and send Spring Integration message to the provided `MessageChannel`.
+The `KafkaMessageDrivenChannelAdapter` implements `MessageProducer`, reads a `KafkaMessage` with its `Metadata` and sends it as a Spring Integration message to the provided `MessageChannel`.
 The `KafkaMessageListenerContainer` or `ConnectionFactory` and `topics` pair are required for the `MessageDrivenChannelAdapter` configuration.
 The typical Java based configuration is: